afrihost/react-native-firebase-push-notifications/README.md

 ### Setup Credentials

 1. Select your firebase iOS project
-2.  select the iOS icon that will open the configuration section
+2. Select the iOS icon that will open the configuration section
     1. Fill in the required information
     2. Download the `GoogleService-Info.plist` then, Move the GoogleService-Info.plist file that you just downloaded into the root of your Xcode project and add it to all targets.
     3. Add the firebase SDK if you are **not** using PODS.
-3.  add the following in AppDelegate
+3. Add the following in AppDelegate

     ```
     #import "AppDelegate.h"
     ....
     #import "Firebase.h" <--- Add this
+    #import "RNFirebaseMessaging.h" <--- Add this
     #import "FirebasePushNotifications.h" <--- Add this

             @implementation AppDelegate